gasparc-101/cortio.so/README.md

 ## 📄 License

 All rights are reserved to the author.
-It is not intended for public distribution or modification without explicit permission.
+The project is not intended for public distribution or modification without explicit permission.

 ---